UPDATES in LEGISLATION and NEW CIRCUMSTANCES that affect the

 Process and Consultation:

-Further Open Day (s) to public to get final feedback on proposed changes
+Further CONSULTATION to public to get final feedback on proposed changes - in process (PROPOSED FINAL UPDATES AND CHANGES)

 East Suffolk to approve changes.